devlocker/breakfast/getting_started/index.md

 “miscellanea”;
 > - Smart concatenation of these files towards one or more target files;
 > - Module wrapping of JavaScript files;
-> - Handling of front-end dependencies with NPM;
+> - Handling of front-end dependencies with Yarn;
 > - Maintenance of all relevant source maps;
 > - Minification of resulting files if we’re in “production mode”;
 > - Watching of source files to update the build on the fly.